phellipeandrade/discord-bot-daily/README.md

 ```
 DISCORD_TOKEN=your-bot-token
-# The variables below are optional.
-If omitted, run `/setup` in your server to configure
-# the guild and channel ids.
+# If omitted, run `/setup` in your server to set the token, guild and channel ids.
 GUILD_ID=your-guild-id
 CHANNEL_ID=id-of-channel-for-daily-messages
 MUSIC_CHANNEL_ID=id-of-channel-with-song-requests